Paul D. Wilke

 By these measures, we've created a kind of dystopia masquerading as a utopia, one where happiness and satisfaction get calibrated only through the constant accumulation of more crap.
 Freedom to consume is what we get for trading our freedom to think.
 Consumer consumption is a form of expression, true, and one we are free to go about as we please.
 And so we do.

-Yet it's so impoverished!
 That's the crux of the matter: freedom of speech is worthless if you haven't first learned how to think for yourself.
 It's a hollow right, fit only for parrots and vulgar philistines.
 Those who play by the rules get this reinforced and rewarded throughout their lives.
 For many, this is a good enough deal for a good enough life.
 I can't fault them for this.

 Some people, however, choose to soar quietly.
 You won't see them influencing anyone on social media or polishing personal brands.
 They come across as both detached and hyper-connected, out of step with the times, but with wonderfully rich inner lives.
 Their playground is imagination.
 Boredom?
 What's that?
-Getting stuck in their heads for these folks is not something to be avoided, but indulged in.
-They are the real daydream believers who love this beautiful world, or at least the real world they can touch and feel and embrace, and not the little abomination glowing in their hands.
+Getting stuck in their heads is not something to be avoided, but indulged in.
+They are the real daydream believers who love this beautiful world, or at least the real world they can touch and feel and embrace, and not the little glowing god in their hands.
 They understand this is all there really is, but it's still a lot.

 These are the ones who know that freedom of speech is not the most essential thing in the world.